rosado-io/docs/apis/admin-apis.md

 ## Trying out the Admin API GraphQL endpoint

 {% hint style="danger" %}
-The playground is NOT a sandbox and changes will be made on real data.
+The GraphiQL tool is NOT a sandbox environment and all changes will be made on real data.
 Use with care!
 {% endhint %}

 The above instruction is for server side integration.
-If you want to explore what it can do, you can go to the playground.
+If you want to explore what it can do, you can visit the GraphiQL tool.

 * Go to **Settings** -&gt; **Admin API**
-* Click on the **GraphiQL Playground** link
+* Click on the **GraphiQL tool** link

 ### Inspecting the GraphQL schema

-In the playground, you can toggle the schema documentation by pressing the Docs button in the top right corner.
+In the GraphiQL tool, you can toggle the schema documentation by pressing the Docs button in the top right corner.